chuckmasterson/chuckmasterson.github.io/_posts/2017-09-21-attempts-at-redwood.md

 - Is to appreciate it.
 ^
 - Together these organ pipes sound
-- The single silent note
+- The single silent chord
 - Of creation.